nicholsonjohnc/data-science-web-app-starter/README.md

 NOTE: I don't recommend cloning this repo.
 Start an empty repo for your project and copy/paste what you need piece-by-piece so you know what's going on.
+When creating a repo don't create a README.md or .gitignore.
+Angular is going to create these for you.

 ## Step 1 - Sign up / sign in to the AWS Console